-Applications for child support services are available on the OCSE website at www.childsupport.arkansas.gov or interested parties may contact the local child support office.
+Applications for child support services are available on the OCSE website at www.childsupport.arkansas.gov, or interested parties may contact the local child support office.

 When the request is made in person, the application for services is to be provided on the date of request.
-When a request is made in writing or by telephone, OCSE is required to send the application must be mailed to the requestor within five business days.
+When a request is made in writing or by telephone, OCSE is required to send the application within five business days.
 The local child support office is assigned the responsibility for accepting completed applications for child support enforcement services.
 The office receiving the completed application for new or reopened cases must process the application locally.
 OCSE must address the medical support needs of the child in every case.
 The court will determine which party will be responsible for providing medical support.
-A log will be kept for all requests for an application.